THE MOB MUSEUM OPEN IN DOWNTOWN LAS VEGAS

 ABOUT THE MOB MUSEUM

 The Mob Museum is a world-class destination in downtown Las Vegas dedicated to the thrilling story of organized crime and law enforcement.
 It presents an exciting and authentic view of the Mob’s impact on Las Vegas history and its unique imprint on the world.
-True stories of Mob history are brought to life in a bold and contemporary style via engaging exhibits, high-tech theater presentations and more than 2,000 artifacts, the largest collection of Mob and related law enforcement memorabilia under one roof.
+True stories of Mob history are brought to life in a bold and contemporary style via engaging exhibits, high-tech theater presentations and hundreds of artifacts, the largest collection of Mob and related law enforcement memorabilia under one roof.

 The Mob Museum 702-724-8612